GeorgeOrzanescu/C-project-university/README.md

 # C-project-university
-Registration and management system for a pool
+Registration and management system for a local swimming pool

  - variable and function naming in Romanian;  - mandatory for project